OlawoyeTaofeek/Building-Django-Custom-User-model/README.md

 Let's say you no longer want a username field at all.
 Or you want the email field to be your default "username" field.
 For this, we need to customize our default Django Custom User model

-I will be testingh this project with simple Login and Registration form pages.
+I will be testing this project with simple Login and Registration form pages.